shurkanTwo/automatic-image-culling/README.md

 ## GUI (optional)
 - `python -m src.gui` — launch a simple desktop UI to run discover, previews, analyze, and decisions steps.
-- Use a config file in the GUI to load advanced settings (thresholds, face detection, etc.).
+- Use the Configuration tab to edit settings (thresholds, face detection, etc.) and Save to `config.yaml`.

 ## Configuration
-- See `config.example.yaml` for a working template (Windows paths).
+- See `config.example.yaml` for a minimal override template; defaults live in the app/GUI.
 - `preview` block controls preview size/format; `analysis` block tunes thresholds.
 - Under WSL, set `output_dir` to the host path (`C:\...`); the analyzer writes Windows-style paths into outputs so you can open `report.html` from the host.